GloamingCat/pixel-char-maker/README.md

 3) Open the index.html file.

 Note: for non-IT people, this program CANNOT be executed locally for security reasons.
 You need to start a local server.
 So if you want to make your own version of it, either learn how to do that OR re-upload the files somewhere.

-## Future Features

-* Export the configuration of the layers in a .json file.
-* Make a decent mobile version.